Available software

 ToxTrac: An animal tracking software developed by researchers of Umeå University.
 ToxTrac can be used to track multiple animals in one arena.
 Additional information can be found on the developers sourceforge website.

-idTracker: Similar to ToxTrac, idTracker can be used to track several animals in one arena, developed by researchers at the Cajal Institute in Madrid, Spain.
+idTracker: An animal tracking software developed by researchers at the Cajal Institute in Madrid, Spain. idTracker can be used to track several animals in one arena.
 The software supposedly works with a variety of different species.
 Additional information can be found on the developers website.

 Programming environments